xyr11/xtrike-bot/README.md

 DEPLOY_SLASH=false
 # The id of the testing server if DEPLOY_SLASH is not true.
 If DEPLOY_SLASH is not true, the bot will only deploy slash commands in the test server.
 BOT_SERVER=777777777777777777

+# Error logging channel id
+# All errors encountered and caught by the bot or process will be send in the specified channel.
+Note that this may include personal info such as folder names if you're developing this locally.
+ERR_LOG=777777777777777777

 # Presence
 # Status: online/idle/dnd/invisible